Transforming Epidemiology through Advanced Methods (TEAM) Webinar Series

-The webinar focused on Moffitt's electronic patient questionnaire (EPQ), the patient clinical intake form that includes modules on demographics, past medical history, review of systems, family medical history, medication history, smoking history, reproductive history, alcohol consumption, physical activity, diet, baseline quality of life, and use of complimentary and alternative medicine.
+The webinar focused on Moffitt's electronic patient questionnaire (EPQ), the patient clinical intake form that includes modules on demographics, past medical history, review of systems, family medical history, medication history, smoking history, reproductive history, alcohol consumption, physical activity, diet, baseline quality of life, and use of complementary and alternative medicine.
 Patients complete the EPQ via Moffitt's online patient portal.
-Their responses are summarized in an 'MD summary report' which is incorporated into the electronic medical record, while the discrete responses to each questions are propogated through to Moffitt's enterprise wide data warehouse.
+Their responses are summarized in an 'MD summary report' which is incorporated into the electronic medical record, while the discrete responses to each questions are propagated through to Moffitt's enterprise wide data warehouse.
 The webinar included an overview of the questionnaire content, completion rates, usage statistics, and examples of studies that have leveraged EPQ data to answer a variety of research questions.

 - Audrey Babkirk, M.P.H., Communications Consultant

 - Danielle Carrick, Ph.D., M.H.S., Program Director, Host Susceptibility Factors Branch